 D495 - Big Data Foundations - Big Data Foundations provides an in-depth introduction to big data concepts, terminology, and applications.
 You will learn the risks and challenges of working with extremely large data sets.
 The course introduces tools and techniques for working with big data.
 The course covers selection criteria for relational and non-relational data architectures and cloud-native data storage concepts.
 It also provides a historical perspective on the evolution of big data storage approaches.
 Data warehousing, data lakes, and data lakehouses are introduced, and design principles for each are explained.
 Learners design aspects of big data architecture and big data processing to address given business requirements.
 D496 - Introduction to Data Science - Introduction to Data Science introduces the data analysis process and common statistical techniques necessary for the analysis of data.
-Students will ask questions that can be solved with a given data set easier to access, and communicate their findings.
+Students will ask questions that can be solved with a given data set, set up experiments, use statistics and data wrangling to test hypotheses, find ways to speed up their data analysis code, make their data set easier to access, and communicate their findings.
 D497 - Data Wrangling - Data Wrangling elaborates on concepts covered in Introduction to Data Science, helping to develop skills crucial to the field of data science and analysis.
 It explores how to wrangle data from diverse sources and shape it to enable data-driven applications-a common activity in many data scientists' routine.
-Topics covered include gathering and extracting data from widely-used data formats, assessing the quality of data, and exploring best practices for data cleaning.
+Topics covered include gathering and extracting data from widely-used data formats, assessing the quality of data.

+and exploring best practices for data cleaning.